edumats/flexible-price-tracker/README.md

 #### requirements.txt

-Contains all dependecies for the project.
+Contains all dependencies for the project.

 ### List of locales

-Use the list below to get the appropriate locale:
+Use the list below to get the appropriate locale for your currency format:

 | Locale             | Description                              |
 |--------------------|------------------------------------------|